nibekasov/CurriculumVitae/README.md

 # CurriculumVitae
-My resume(outdated now) & solution of algorithmic problems
+My resume & solution of algorithmic problems

 Other projects could be found at other folders
 Some certificates are also inculded